How to avoid bias in your questionnaires?

 November 30, 2023

-A well-constructed questionnaire is one that will enable you to gather the most authentic, reliable and realistic responses from your respondents.
-It is therefore extremely important that you eliminate any risk of biasing your respondents' answers.
+A well-constructed questionnaire is one that will enable you to gather the most authentic, reliable, and realistic responses from your respondents.
+It is therefore extremely important to eliminate any risk of biasing their responses.

-💡 A bias is an element that systematically disturbs the authenticity of the interaction (direct or indirect) between the interviewee and the person seeking information.
+💡 A bias is an element that systematically distorts the authenticity of the interaction (direct or indirect) between the respondent and the person seeking information.

-Here are a few simple and effective ways to avoid bias in your surveys:
+Here are some simple and effective ways to avoid bias in your surveys:

 - Avoid yes/no questions

-- Pay attention to the order of questions and answers
+- Pay attention to the order of questions and responses

 - Clarify your language